mobgen/halo-documentation/pages/ios/changelog/ios_release_notes_240.md

 * Added support for the sort operation of content instances via the search query
 * Implemented the pocket feature to store custom data associated to an identified user
+* Added support for rich notifications (notifications with image)
 * Other minor bugfixes

 ### Notifications SDK